Withdraw from the University for a Quarter or Longer

-- Make an appointment with Undergraduate Dean Sally Ewing (847-491-7214) to discuss your situation and to complete a withdrawal form.
+- Make an appointment with Kyla Katz, Director of Advising, at 847-491-7214 to discuss your situation and to complete a withdrawal form.

 - The withdrawal form is signed by the Undergraduate Dean and circulated to other University offices (housing, financial aid, and the registrar).
 This will officially void your enrollment for the selected quarter(s).